Learn about Australia's first Aboriginal theatre company, founded in 1972, and other theatres that came after it.

-A decade later, Yirra Yaakin Noongar Theatre was both a world-class theatre company and a leader in community development.
+A decade later, Yirra Yaakin Noongar Theatre had evolved into a world-class theatre company and a leader in community development.

-Incorporated in 1993 and based in Brisbane, Kooemba Jdarra Indigenous Performing Arts produces contemporary performances that present the stories of Aboriginal Australians throughout Australia and internationally.
+Incorporated in 1993 and based in Brisbane, Kooemba Jdarra Indigenous Performing Arts produces contemporary performances that present the stories of Aboriginal people throughout Australia and internationally.

 The company is a not-for-profit organisation that receives funding from the government and corporate sponsors.
 Kooemba Jdarra also receives ongoing support from the Aboriginal community.

 Challenges for Aboriginal theatres

 Some audiences perceive Aboriginal art to be a serious and educational experience.
 They expect traditional productions to feature spirituality and mythology or injustices and social issues.